 Step 4: Examination & Biopsy

-Tissue samples (biopsy) may be collected if abnormalities are seen.
+Tissue samples (biopsy) may be taken for analysis.

 Polyps or small growths can be removed immediately.